 The dynamics of quantum fields in an expanding spacetime is a subject of primordial importance for cosmology and inflation.
 In this context, the usual approach is a semi-classical treatment where spacetime is treated classically and interacts with a matter content which is of quantum nature and can have a possible backreaction on the geometry \cite{Birrell:1982ix}.
 De Sitter spacetime is of particular interest both physically, as it is a good approximation of the inflationary phase, and mathematically, because of its high degree of symmetry.

-The computation of quantum corrections in the presence of interactions is a lot more complicated in a curved background as usual pertubative tools are not always available.
-One particular setup in which non trivial effects arise is the case of light scalar fields in the expanding Poincar\'e patch of de Sitter spacetime, particularly relevant for inflationnary cosmology.
+The computation of quantum corrections in the presence of interactions is a lot more complicated in a curved background as usual perturbative tools are not always available.
+One particular setup in which nontrivial effects arise is the case of light scalar fields in the expanding Poincar\'e patch of de Sitter spacetime, particularly relevant for inflationary cosmology.
 The scalar fields mode functions are significantly modified by the curvature with, in particular, a strong amplification of the infrared modes, which can be viewed as intense particle production from the gravitational field \cite{Mottola:1984ar,Tsamis:2005hd,Krotov:2010ma}.
 This effect is at the origin of infrared and secular divergences in loop computations that limit the use of perturbation theory \cite{Weinberg:2005qc,Starobinsky:1994bd}.